The amount of content around SEO and how to improve rankings is astounding.

 From my personal experience, most results will come from the top 5 issues anyway.
 Delivering recommendations like this improves the likelihood of those getting implemented.

 Similar to the monitor site changes tip, but more around performance management.

 The age of monthly reporting is over.
-This importance of this recommendation scales with the size of the site/client, but the need for ongoing performance management is essential.
-In highly competitive markets, a daily check of the numbers is even more important.
+The importance of this recommendation scales with the size of the site/client, but the need for ongoing performance management is essential.
+A daily check of the numbers is even more critical in highly competitive markets.

-Whilst we still believe monthly or weekly summaries of changes are handy, always on analytics and data is way more useful.
+Whilst I still believe monthly or weekly summaries of changes are handy, always-on analytics and data are way more helpful.

-The search industry is slowly catching up when it comes to testing site changes rather than just going by best practice.
-Testing is a great way to:
+The search industry is catching up with testing site changes rather than implementing best practices.

 - Prove that what you're recommending is worth the development resource of rolling out across a larger set of URLs